LinuxAtDuke/Intro-To-Linux/README.md

 *Useful Flags:*

-    -v                     Prints a line for every file copied -R, -r, --recursive    Recursively copy directories and all of their content - Use care with this one
+    -v                     Prints a line for every file copied -R, -r, --recursive    Recursively copy directories and all of their content.
+                           Use care with this one.

 Example:

     [user@compute ~]$ cp -v foo bar
-    'foo' -> `bar'
+    'foo' -> 'bar'

     [user@compute ~]$ ls -l foo bar
     -rw-r--r-- 1 user staff 0 Jul 31 12:23 bar